OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 * rewriting 2nd level web pages and landing pages to better reflect the new home page and ensure that all aspects of the identified user needs are covered
 * improving
+* removing contact supplements on pages where they are not needed
+* replacing the single generic email with